Orange-County-AI/clem/README.md

 ## Commands

-- `!toggle_clem`: Toggle Clem's automatic responses in the current channel
+- `/toggle_clem`: Toggle Clem's automatic responses in the current channel
-- `!toggle_karma_only`: Toggle karma-only mode in the current channel
+- `/toggle_karma_only`: Toggle karma-only mode in the current channel

 ## Karma System